-Chairman of the Board and Chief Executive Officer, The Coca-Cola Company While timetables vary, 2030 WRG partners share a fierce sense of urgency and a strong bias for action breakdown of expense per unit of water saved versus that used.
-Alternatively, it might involve assessing the relative benefits to be derived from water use depending upon how different sectors allocate it.
-A third approach might examine the extent of water-related risks, weaknesses, vulnerabilities or threats a country faces.
+Chairman of the Board and Chief Executive Officer, The Coca-Cola Company While timetables vary, WRG partners share a fierce sense of urgency and a strong bias for action.

 Our core business model is one that can be scaled, adapted and replicated in any country or at a sub-national level.
 Arriving at the action phase involves the three stages of Analysis, Convening and Transformation (ACT).